 - bring about positive change for all students.

 This understanding is built on the fundamental beliefs that First Nations people are integral to the social fabric of Canada and that educational opportunities and success for First Nations learners are of vital concern for all partners in education.

-There is an explicit acknowledgment that Aboriginal learners are not experiencing school success in Ontario.
-The intention is to work together within the mandates of our respective organizations to improve school success for Aboriginal learners in the RDSB through the strategic plan of the FNAC.
+There is an explicit acknowledgment that Indigenous learners are not experiencing school success in Ontario.
+The intention is to work together within the mandates of our respective organizations to improve school success for Indigenous learners in the Rainbow District School Board through the strategic plan of the FNAC.

 Fundamental to the successful implementation are the following:

-- Train all Rainbow District School Board, administration and staff to better understand and gain knowledge of First Nations, Métis and Inuit peoples.
+- Train all Rainbow District School Board, administration and staff to better understand and gain knowledge of First Nation, Inuit and Métis peoples.

-- The faculty should have the knowledge that the worldview and culture of First Nations, Métis and Inuit people is embedded in their native language
+- The faculty should have the knowledge that the worldview and culture of First Nation, Inuit and Métis people is embedded in their native language

-- Acknowledgement by all staff of the First Nations, Métis and Inuit people and their cultures as distinct from non-Aboriginal cultures.
-Acknowledgement of the First Nations, Métis and Inuit contributions to the Canadian culture.
+- Acknowledgement by all staff of the First Nation, Inuit and Métis people and their cultures as distinct from non-Aboriginal cultures.
+Acknowledgement of the First Nation, Inuit and Métis contributions to the Canadian culture.

-- The infusion of the First Nations, Métis and Inuit people and cultures through curriculum and the school life in the Rainbow District School Board.
+- The infusion of the First Nation, Inuit and Métis people and cultures through curriculum and the school life in the Rainbow District School Board.

 - Understanding by all staff that student success is based on a balance of body, mind, soul and spirit.